octamap/mesa/README.md

 ## 🎉 VS Code Extension!!
 (Beta)
 Type completions & syntax highlighting is now supported through a brand new Mesa Visual Studio Code extension!!

+## 🤯 Javascript with no runtime Javascript
+Mesa not only lets you create components without requiring runtime Javascript.
+Mesa also lets you **write Javascript without requiring runtime Javascript** 🤯. (new in since version 1.2.0).
+Read more about this [here](#-📄-compile-time-javascript-with-mesa).

+This feature will be expanded in the future (Make requests through tickets on github)

 #### **Early Beta**:
 [Install Mesa VS Code Extension](https://marketplace.visualstudio.com/items?itemName=octamap.mesa)